 Solvers for the Boundary Element Method

 FEM produces large sparse matrices, whereas BEM generates large filled matrices.
 This calls for solvers specialized in manipulating such.
 As a matter of fact, the system matrix produced by BEM is so heavy to handle that it cannot even be formed in its entirety.
 Instead, only those parts of the matrix that are needed by the solver for the moment are generated.
 More specifically, only the matrix-vector multiplications needed for the moment are performed.
 The method implemented in COMSOL Multiphysics for fast matrix-vector multiplications is called the adaptive cross approximation method and is used automatically when you are using one of the BEM interfaces.
-If you are interested, you can read more about the related solver options for version 5.3.

 On one hand, BEM requires fewer degrees of freedom in order to produce accurate results as compared with FEM.
 On the other hand, BEM is more computationally demanding, so in the end, the methods are comparable with regard to computational demand versus accuracy.